-Each month the U.S. Bureau of Labor Statistics releases its Employment Situation report.
+Each month, the U.S. Bureau of Labor Statistics releases its Employment Situation report.
 This report includes about two dozen distinct datasets that can help economists, journalists and the public understand the health of the nation’s economy.
-It’s where to find monthly changes to the number of people employed and the unemployment rate, and it’s a report that’s widely covered in the media, but isn’t always covered with much context.
+It’s where to find monthly changes to the number of people employed and the unemployment rate, and it’s a report widely covered in the media, as topline figures, like jobs added, blare across chyrons and online headlines.

 Two different surveys make up the monthly BLS report.
 There’s the Current Population Survey — also called the household survey — which surveys 60,000 households.
 And, there’s the Current Employment Statistics survey — also called the payroll survey — which surveys 142,000 businesses and government agencies.

 Changes to employment numbers come from the payroll survey, while the unemployment rate comes from the household survey.

 2. Sampling error, confidence intervals and statistical significance can change how we interpret the monthly employment numbers.

 All surveys that sample a population come with sampling error.
 Again, BLS surveys are samples, not counts, of characteristics of the U.S. workforce.
 BLS aims to sample households and businesses that represent the variety of the general population, but a survey that is small compared to a total population will be less representative, have more error, and ultimately produce less precise estimates.

 Because BLS monthly employment reports are not raw counts, the true numbers would probably not hit the headline numbers on the nose, and might not even come close.
 The household survey is smaller than the payroll survey, so it comes with a wider range of error.
 The less data, the less precise the estimate.
 Quarterly and annual BLS estimates are more precise because they use more data.
 Technical notes linked to BLS monthly economic situation releases include discussions of sampling error.